Technology

 How you pay for insulation jobs will depend on your individual circumstances and the cost of the job.

 You can do simple insulating jobs yourself relatively cheaply, such as draught proofing and loft insulation.
-Bigger jobs that need a professional installer can cost from about £415 for cavity wall insulation to around £10,000 for solid wall insulation.
+Bigger jobs that need a professional installer can cost from about £330 for cavity wall insulation in a flat to around £10,000 for solid wall insulation.

 To find out the costs, savings and payback times for the various insulation jobs, see our individual guides to: